 - Faculty member Mike Green partnered with the Berkana Institute, an ALIA partner, to offer a three day workshop for the Cherokee Nation towards developing a learning community using Berkana art of change work with ABCD for rural Cherokee communities.
 January 2009, Oklahoma.

-- Deborah Puntenney currently works with Greater Rochester Health Foundation to provide technical support for their Neighborhood Health Status Improvement grants.
-She is delivering training in asset-based community development to representatives of a broad array of local groups, and working directly with five grantee coalitions to engage local residents in the design and implementation of asset-based projects and activities to improve neighborhood health.
-2008-2009, Rochester, New York.
+- Deborah Puntenney currently works with the Greater Rochester Health Foundation to provide technical support for their Neighborhood Health Status Improvement grants.
+She is delivering training in asset-based community development to representatives of a broad array of local groups, and working directly with four grantee coalitions to engage local residents in the design and implementation of asset-based projects and activities to improve neighborhood health.
+2008-2016, Rochester, New York.

 - Jody Kretzmann partnered with the University of Newcastle, New South Wales, Australia on a community development conference that attracted over 300 delegates from 11 Asian countries.
 On his several Australia visits, Jody has done workshops and consultations with federal and state government departments, dozens of local councils in all six Australian states, and with aboriginal leaders throughout the country.
 2008, Australia.